Tdrinker/NEmo-dataset/README.md

   Same structure as `text_responses`.
 Has at least 10 items.
 * `textimage_responses` is the annotations for Text + Image experiment type.
   Same structure as `text_responses`.
 Has at least 10 items.

+### data_1.json
+Each news sample has at least 1 annotations for all three experiment types (Text only, Image only, Text + Image).